About Sara

 Training and Education

-I am a psychotherapist and clinical supervisor at a humanistic-oriented non-profit clinic that supports addiction medicine and mental health treatment—rooted in harm reduction, social justice, challenging stigma, and empowering clients to be more responsible for their choices.
+Today, I’m a psychotherapist and clinical supervisor at a humanistic-oriented nonprofit clinic that supports addiction medicine and mental health treatment.
+Our work is rooted in harm reduction, social justice, challenging stigma, and empowering clients to take ownership of their choices and their healing.

-During and after graduate school, I worked with adolescents and transitional-age youth in school settings.
+During and after graduate school, I worked with adolescents and transitional-age youth in school settings — experiences that helped me appreciate and understand how challenging it is to grow up in today’s world.

-I have a Marriage and Family Therapy License in California and have seen clients for the past decade.
-I obtained my Master of Science in Clinical Psychology from San Francisco State University and my Bachelor of Arts in Communication from American University.
+I hold a Marriage and Family Therapy License in California and have been seeing clients since 2015.
+I earned my Master of Science in Clinical Psychology from San Francisco State University and my Bachelor of Arts in Communication from American University in Washington, D.C.

 Recent post-graduate training and certificates: